mileweb/docs-content-cdn/docs/portal/edge-configurations/editing-properties.md

 1. In the left pane, click **Edge Configurations**.

-2. On the Properties page, click the ID of the prperty you want to edit.
+2. On the Properties page, click the ID of the property you want to edit.
    <br><U>OR </u></br>
    Click the **Actions** menu for the property you want to edit, and then select **Edit**.